Allen Township, Northampton County, Pennsylvania

-Allen Township is a township in Northampton County, Pennsylvania.
-The population of Allen Township was 4,269 at the 2010 census.
-Allen Township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Allen Township is a township in Northampton County, Pennsylvania, United States.
+The population of Allen Township was 5,462 at the 2020 census.
+Allen Township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

-The Kreidersville Covered Bridge was added to the National Register of Historic Places in 1980.
+Kreidersville Covered Bridge, built in 1839, was added to the National Register of Historic Places in 1980.